hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

     -  The hierarchy is build using the long names for the architecture string

+    -   `init-UAntwerpen-modules`: Outside the hierarchy: Subdirectory for the module(s) that initialises the whole module setup.

+        Loading the initialisation module enables loading of the next level, the software stack modules.

     -   `stacks` subdirectory contains the modules for the software stack, currently only `calcua` modules, but that leaves room for a different software stack, e.g., EESSI, later onn.

+        Loading of a `calcua` module enables the next level, loading of an architecture module.

     -   `arch` subdirectory contains the architecture modules (or cluster modules).